divelab/AIRS/OpenDFT/QHBench/QH9/README.md

 ## Requirement

 We include key dependencies below.
-The versions we used are in the parentheses.
+The versions we used are in parentheses.
 * PyTorch (1.11.0)
 * PyG (2.0.4)
 * e3nn (0.5.1)